Call us 203-307-5500

 In Reggio Emilia-inspired schools, you’ll often find an atelier, or art studio, which is treated as a laboratory for thinking.
 This space is guided by an atelierista, an educator with a background in the arts.
 But you don’t need a formal studio to bring this idea home.
 Think of art materials—like clay, paint, wire, and recycled items—as tools for communication.
 When your child works with these materials, they aren’t just making a craft; they are giving form to their ideas.
 They might be exploring the texture of mud, figuring out how to make a structure stand up, or showing you how they felt when they were sad.
 Art becomes a powerful way to communicate complex thoughts and emotions that they might not have the words for yet.

-Fostering Creative Problem-Solving
+How to Spark Creative Problem-Solving

 Learning in a Reggio-inspired way often happens through long-term projects that spring from a child’s own questions.
 Maybe your child becomes fascinated with the shadows in their room or wonders where snails go when it’s sunny.
 Instead of giving a quick answer, you can explore the question together.
 This might lead to drawing shadows at different times of day, building a snail habitat, or creating stories about a snail’s adventures.
 This project-based learning allows learning to unfold naturally.
 The focus is on the process of discovery, not on finding the “right” answer.
 This teaches children to think critically, test their theories, and work through challenges in a creative way.

-How to See and Document Your Child’s Learning
+How to Make Your Child’s Learning Visible

 One of the most beautiful parts of the Reggio Emilia approach is how it honors a child’s learning process.
 It’s not about tests or report cards; it’s about truly seeing your child, understanding how their mind works, and celebrating their unique way of exploring the world.
 “Documenting” might sound formal, but it’s really just about capturing those little moments of wonder and discovery.